 Chinas Top Food Cities

-I will never forget Chengdu, my first food experience there was the famous spicy hotpot, my mouth and lips were on fire from the red soup of chiller and peppers!
-In 2010, Chengdu was designated the “Capital of the World’s Gourmet Food” by UNESCO, and renowned for hot pot cooking, spicy bean curd and Kung Pao chicken.
+Number 1: Chengdu I will never forget Chengdu, my first food experience there was the famous spicy hotpot, my mouth and lips were on fire from the red soup of chiller and peppers!
+In 2010, Chengdu was designated the “Capital of the World’s Gourmet Food” by UNESCO, and renowned for…

 Let’s Eat…… Snacks